-He was a successful businessman and a presidential portraitist.
-But above all else, Samuel F. B. Morse is best remembered for his eponymous Morse code, an elegant system that revolutionized communications back in the 1800s.
+Samual F. B. Morse was a successful businessman and a presidential portraitist.
+But above all else, he is best remembered for his eponymous Morse code.
+What is Morse code?
+An elegant system that revolutionized communications back in the 1800s.

+Morse was one of the entrepreneurs leading the way for the future.
 He was one of the developers of the first telegraphs built in the 1830s.
-To call any lone scientist or inventor the "father" of this technical breakthrough would be misleading.
+To call any lone scientist or inventor the "father" of this technical breakthrough, which changed how people could send messages, would be misleading.
 Morse was just one of the visionaries behind the telegraph's early development.

 Despite his limited scientific background, Morse had a real passion for electricity.
 In 1837, he showcased a prototypical telegraph that he'd built at a public demonstration.
 Like all telegraphs, his sent out pulses of electric current via wire.
 The pulses would make their way into a receiver — and this is where Samuel Morse's famous code came into play.